 Why Do You Need A Real Estate Agent?

 Real estate agents must obtain a license and adhere to specific license standards in order to represent customers who wish to sell, rent, or buy a house in their region.
 You’ll need them to guide you through the buying or selling process.

 The listing agent will list, price, and market the property according to current trends and standards, schedule showings, help you with paperwork, and help things go smoothly.
-The buying agent will find and show you properties that fit your needs and wants, negotiate, help you find financing, inform you of what the current market trends are, and again, make sure things run along without too many hitches!
+The buying agent will find and show you properties that fit your needs and wants (luxury home, big backyard, all on one floor, etc.), negotiate, help you find financing and make a competitive offer, inform you of what the current market trends are, and again, make sure things run along without too many hitches!

 It is in your best interest to obtain a real estate agent, and in the case of a selling agent, you have to have one since many listing agents won’t see or work with a buyer directly.
 You can sell your house on your own (For Sale By Owner [FSBO]), however, it is always better to have someone with a license and education to help you through the process.

 Brokers are technically real estate agents; however, they have gone through further training (at least 168 hours, according to the Colorado Department of Regulatory Agencies) and licensure.
 Before entering a broker licensing program, most real estate professionals will have a few years of professional experience as agents.
 They undergo additional educational requirements and complete a second licensure exam, resulting in more extensive knowledge than an agent has.